nancyboukamel-ds/nancyboukamel-ds/README.md

 My expertise aligns with modern infrastructure goals, focusing on **Cloud Modernization (AWS)**, **MLOps**, and **production engineering services** to drive measurable business value.
 I leverage advanced Deep Learning (PyTorch) and robust engineering practices (CI/CD, Docker, clean code) to build scalable, reliable, and secure solutions.

-* **Seeking a long-term career in Applied Science/ML Engineering with a focus on Finance and Technology Innovation.***

   ---

 ## 💻 Technical Toolkit